Scale free chaos in the confined Vicsek flocking model: Discussion and conclusions

+Using the susceptibility of the real-space static correlation function and finite size scaling, we have found other lines $\beta_i(N;\eta)$ and $\beta_m(N;\eta)$, with $\beta_c<\beta_i<\beta_m$, that go to zero at the same rate as $\beta_c(N;\eta)$ for $N\gg 1$, cf Fig.~\ref{fig8}(d).
+Thus, they represent the same phase transition and produce the same critical exponents as $N\to\infty$.
+For the $N$ values in our simulations, we have checked that the correlation length is proportional to swarm size (therefore they are scale free) and $\nu$ is the same.
+The chaotic attractors are multicluster on the lines $\beta_i(N;\eta)$ and $\beta_m(N;\eta)$ based on the inflection point and the local maximum of the susceptibility, respectively; see Fig.~\ref{fig12}.
+This indicates that the swarm center of mass experiences more important rotation and dilation effects than on the single-to-multicluster line $\beta_c(N;\eta)$.

-Several time scales are involved in codimension two (and higher) bifurcations of dynamical systems;\cite{kuz04} see e.g., the scaled normal form in Ref.~\onlinecite{dan87}.
+The critical exponent $z$ is different on the three critical lines, which may simply point to the multiple time and length scale involved in the mulifractal chaotic attractors of the phase transition, cf Fig.~\ref{fig6}.
+That different time scales are involved in the same transition is a common occurrence in codimension two bifurcations of dynamical systems \cite{kuz04}; see e.g., the scaled normal form in Ref.~\onlinecite{dan87}.
 The mean field version of the standard two-dimensional Vicsek model with periodic boundary conditions also involves two time scales near the order-disorder transition.
-The mean field VM can be described by a discrete-time Enskog-type kinetic equation which preserves the overall number of particles \cite{ihl11}.
+The mean field VM (in a box with periodic boundary conditions) can be described by a discrete-time Enskog-type kinetic equation which preserves the overall number of particles \cite{ihl11}.
 The order-disorder phase transition appears as a supercritical bifurcation of the kinetic equation when one multiplier crosses the unit circle in the complex plane; another multiplier corresponding to particle conservation is always one \cite{BT18}.
 On the ordered side, the scaled bifurcation equations contain two time scales, one with $z=1$ (hyperbolic scaling), the other with $z=2$ (parabolic scaling).
-At the hyperbolic short time scale, undamped wave propagation and resonance phenomena arise\cite{BT18}, whereas different patterns appear at the parabolic time scale further from the bifurcation point\cite{tre22}.
+At the hyperbolic short time scale, undamped wave propagation and resonance phenomena arise \cite{BT18}, whereas different band patterns appear at the parabolic time scale further from the bifurcation point \cite{tre22}.
 These patterns exist on the ordered side of the ordering phase transition.
 They can be found in direct simulations of the standard Vicsek model and include bands \cite{sol15} and crossbands \cite{kur20}.